 Based on this classification system, selecting which canvas style will be needed for whatever project you are working on is easy.
 This classification system also makes it simple and cost effective to leave the guesswork out of your choice and enjoy whatever task you’ve set forth to do.
 Whatever the need, canvas can be a versatile choice that makes your project stand out against the competition.

 Cotton duck canvas has been a contender in the manufacturing community for decades.
 Since its first uses, it has been refined and expanded to include a library of uses.
 While cotton duck canvas has basic commercial uses for tenting and draping for equipment coverings, it has also been used for more unique items including cornhole bags and blackout cloths for theaters, museums, or art exhibits.
 It also can be utilized for various crafting projects like making an everyday tote bag or pencil roll case.
 DIY (Do-It-Yourself) and crafting of all kinds can be done with canvas in mind, as it will hold up against a myriad of elements and situations.
+Canvas is a durable plain-woven fabric and works exceptionally well for making sails, marquees, tents, backpacks and so many other items where sturdiness is required, including painting surfaces for artists.
 All in all, canvas is the choice when you want high quality, low cost items.

 Canvas has had a rich history being an iconic textile of the world.
 Made predominantly from cotton, canvas has had endless uses since before it was divided into a multi-leveled classification system in 1924.
 Cotton duck canvas has been used in so many everyday items, that we can find it in common areas of our lives such as the art that hangs on our walls and the slipcovers that sit over our couches, to the bags we use for travel.
 Canvas comes in different styles and weaves which explains its versatility and durability.
 It can stand the test of time and the elements far better than other textiles.
 Overall, canvas is a textile that is a worthy opponent for whatever task is.
 We hope this answers the commonly asked question, “What is canvas made of?”